What is urticaria?

 Other agents have been used off-label for the treatment of chronic spontaneous urticaria but have little evidence to support them.
 These treatments include:

 - Leukotriene receptor antagonists (eg, montelukast)

 These treatments may be of value to individual patients in particular clinical situations.

-Chronic spontaneous urticaria has a high rate of remission, which was up to 80% in 12 months in one population study.
-However, symptoms were reported to last for longer than one year in up to 20% of patients and for more than 5 years in 11.3% of patients in another study [2,4].
+Chronic spontaneous urticaria has a high rate of remission; this rate of remission was up to 80% in 12 months in one population study.
+However, symptoms were reported to last for longer than 1 year in up to 20% of patients and for more than 5 years in 11.3% of patients in another study.